github/docs/içerik/github/sorunlar ve çekme talepleri ile işbirliği/closing-a-pull-request.md

 ---
 title: Closing a pull request
 intro: 'You may choose to *close* a pull request without [merging it into the upstream branch](/articles/merging-a-pull-request).
-This can be handy if the changes proposed in the branch are no longer needed, or if another solution has been proposed in another branch.'
+This can be handy if the changes proposed in the branch are no longer needed, or if another solution has been proposed in another branchü
 redirect_from:
   - /articles/closing-a-pull-request
 versions: